mikeizbicki/ucr-cs100/tutorials/videoguide/README.md

 One problem that I would occasionally get is I would do some sort of command by ident and highlight something that I did not want to highlight.
 At first I did not even know that I could highlight things so I thought I messed something up and this would affect my code.
 This is not the case.
-There are many different ways to highlight and this is exists to help with Vim.
+There are many different ways to highlight and this is exists to help with `vim`.
 If this is done by accident then there are a few ways to get rid of the highlight.
-Highlighting something else would get rid of this, but when I first started using Vim I did not even know how to do that.
+Highlighting something else would get rid of this, but when I first started using `vim` I did not even know how to do that.
 There is a command that will get rid of any highlights and return the text back to normal without highlighting anything else.
 Just type `:nohlsearch` and the highlight will go away.